nixta/maps-app-ios-prerelease/README.md

 Then come and see Nick Furness at the Esri Booth if you have any questions.
 This is pre-release example app and anything may change and lots of things might not work or pretend to not work :)

+This repo will eventually be removed and replaced by one at https://github.com/esri.

 ## Contributing
 Anyone and everyone is welcome to [contribute](https://github.com/Esri/maps-app-android/blob/master/CONTRIBUTING.md).
 We do accept pull requests.